penpot/penpot-docs/technical-guide/developer/frontend.md

 #### Use the js native functions

-The `clj->js` function converts the clojure data structure into a javacript object, interactively inspectable in the devtools.console.
+The <code class="language-clojure">clj->js</code> function converts the clojure data structure into a javacript object, interactively inspectable in the devtools.console.

 ```clojure